-It’s easy to think of crisis communications only as news media, but a crisis within an organization has many touch points beyond the media.
-When a crisis occurs, or appears as though it could occur, organizations have many audiences to consider – board members, directors, managers, front-line staff, partner organizations, regulatory agencies, law enforcement, clients and, of course, the news media.
+It’s easy to think of crisis communications only as minimizing damage in front of the news media, but a crisis within an organization has many touch points.
+When a crisis occurs, or appears likely, organizations have many audiences to consider – board members, directors, managers, front-line staff, partner organizations, regulatory agencies, law enforcement, clients and, of course, the news media.

-Not unlike a hospital ER team prioritizes patients, our team works quickly to determine which audiences are most critical to address in a crisis, and works with the leadership of the client organization to craft a strategy and messages that target each audience in order of their priority.
+Not unlike a hospital ER team prioritizes patients, our team works quickly to determine which audiences are most critical to address in a crisis.
+We work with our client organization’s leadership to craft a strategy and messages that target each audience in order of their priority.

 Media Relations During a Crisis

 In a media crisis, it’s critical to have outside media counsel to assist your organization in responding to news media inquiries, and in building a high-level plan that will carry your organization through the crisis to solid ground.

 There is often no way to avoid the negative coverage that occurs after an incident.
 What you can do is create an execute a crisis communications plan that improves the chance that a story is dealt with efficiently and the media moves on quickly.
 Being as transparent as possible and owning – to the extent your lawyers will allow – your role in the incident helps the media more quickly digest the story and preserves – to the extent possible – your good reputation.

 Our long-standing relationship with reporters in the Denver Metro-area, and across Colorado, gives our clients a distinct advantage when facing a media crisis.
 We understand how different journalists and outlets are likely to react, and we build plans with our clients based on this knowledge.
 Journalists trust us.
 This gives our clients the best chance possible to air “their side” of the story in a crisis.